wp-plugins/wpnewsman-newsletters/readme.txt

 == Changelog ==

+= 1.6.9 =

+* Fixed escaping of apostrophe/single quote mark in a blog title when using the [newsman wp="blogname"] shortcode.
+* Fixed removing of unconfirmed subscriber in 7 days despite the settings.

 = 1.6.8 =
-* Fixed fancy_excerpt for non-english characters.
+* Fixed fancy_excerpt mode for non-english characters.
 * Added restore option for bundled email templates: Digest and Basic.

 = 1.6.7 =